vippsas/vipps-checkout/vipps-checkout-api.md

 **Please note:** That the [eCom API](https://vippsas.github.io/vipps-developer-docs/docs/APIs/ecom-api) should not be used, as it lacks full support for card transactions.

-### Vipps Checkout only supports Reserve/Capture
+### Checkout only supports Reserve/Capture

 When you initiate a payment, it will be _reserved_ until you capture it.
 The _capture_ can be done a few seconds later, or several days later.

 _Reserved_ means that the customer has approved the payment.
 The funds remain in the customer's account, but are not available for use. _Capture_ means that the funds are moved from the customer's account to the merchant's account.
 See [Common topics: Reserve and capture](https://vippsas.github.io/vipps-developer-docs/docs/vipps-developers/common-topics/reserve-and-capture) for more information.

-**Please note:** _Direct Capture_, where a transaction is automatically captured upon reservation, _is not_ supported in Vipps Checkout, and transactions will fail.
+**Please note:** _Direct Capture_, where a transaction is automatically captured upon reservation, _is not_ supported in Checkout, and transactions will fail.

 ## Vipps side Transaction information